-When snippets don compelling visuals, they perform better.
-That’s why click-through rates are higher for content that contains images.
+When snippets have compelling visuals, they perform better.
+That’s why CTRs are higher for content that contains images.

-Google is also continually transforming the way its platform works and/or is presented and, in turn, so does the way humans interact with it.
+Google is also continually transforming how its platform works and is presented, and, in turn, how humans interact with it is also transforming.

-There are also the added eyes that fall on the content by way of social media shares, emails, and more, including the referral visits attributed to those backlinks.
+Many eyes also see a specific piece of content through social media shares, emails, and more, including the referral visits attributed to those backlinks.